Previous Page Next page

 Me at Urquhart Castle

-As the only native English speaker, I was appointed to see that all of us made it on the boat.
+As the only native English speaker in the group taking the Loch Ness ferry ride, our Timberbush bus driver appointed me to see that all of us made it on the boat.
 Which could have been tricky: Mike forgot to give us tickets and couldn't remember the name of the particular boat we should take.
 He just described it.
+Fortunately I was able to convice the ferry's crew that we belonged on the boat.

 Jacobite Spirit